First-Time Buyer's Guide to Better Credit

 Choosing a lender isn't the first step in becoming a homeowner.
-In reality, the home buying process begins with your finances.
-To become a homeowner, you must consider your FICO score along with the type of mortgage loan for which you'll qualify in Inglewood, California.
+In reality, the home buying process starts with your finances.
+Without an above average FICO score, buying a house is more difficult and, you could find yourself renting longer than you expected in Inglewood until your score improves.

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?